lentressangle/git-convention/README.md

 Bad :(

 - Don't rebase people's branch until it's ready to be merged
-- Don't rebase collaborative branch
+- Don't rebase collaborative branch without warning the other people working on it.
 - Avoid to create a new branch from another development branch.
 The priority should be to merge the first one onto master before creating the second.

 ## GitHub notes